Most Common Mistakes Entrepreneurs Make

 It’s easy to get sucked in by our grand ideas.
 This is one of the most common entrepreneur mistakes.

-In business, you may always think that you’re the best, and that your ideas are the best.
+In business, you may always think you’re the best and your ideas are the best.

-This is definitely not good for your business or for your employees.
+This is not good for your business or your employees.

 Don’t be deluded by how amazing your idea may seem.

-Remember, you’re not the most important aspect of the company.
-The vision of where the company is going, along with company culture is much more important than any of the founding partners.
+Remember, you’re not the most critical aspect of the company.
+The vision of where the company is going, along with company culture, is much more important than that of any of the founding partners.

 Ego can kill your business in two ways: